Logan Webb: Professional career

-2014–16
+Draft and minor leagues

-Webb was drafted by the San Francisco Giants in the fourth round of the 2014 Major League Baseball draft, and signed for a signing bonus of $600,000, above the $440,600 designated by Major League Baseball for where he was drafted.
+The San Francisco Giants selected Webb in the fourth round of the 2014 Major League Baseball draft.
+He signed for a signing bonus of $600,000, above the $440,600 designated by Major League Baseball for where he was drafted.
 He made his professional debut with the Arizona League Giants, pitching four innings, at 17 years of age.

 Webb played 2015 with the Salem-Keizer Volcanoes where he compiled a 3–6 record with a 4.92 ERA in 14 starts, and 2016 with the Augusta GreenJackets where he went 2–3 with a 6.21 ERA in nine starts.
 In 2016, he underwent Tommy John surgery.

-2017–20

 Webb returned to Salem-Keizer in 2017, pitching to a 2–0 record with a 2.89 ERA in 28 relief innings pitched, in which he struck out 31 batters.
 In 2018, Webb pitched for the San Jose Giants and Richmond Flying Squirrels, posting a combined 2–5 record with a 2.41 ERA in 27 games (26 starts).
-He was named a CAL mid-season All Star.
+He was named a CAL mid-season All-Star.

 The Giants added Webb to their 40-man roster after the season.
 He began 2019 with Richmond.
 On May 1, 2019, Webb was suspended for 80 games for testing positive for dehydrochlormethyltestosterone, an anabolic-androgenic steroid.
 Despite testing positive for the drug, he professed his innocence and confusion.
 In a formal statement by Webb released by MLB Pipeline, Webb wrote that he had "done research" and submitted "supplements and products for testing" to find out how the dehydrochlormethyltestosterone entered his system, but to no avail.
 He added, "I know in my heart that something someday will be put into the world to prove my innocence" and "I love this game and respect it too much to ever cheat it".
 He then apologized for bringing "negative attention" to his "family, friends, teammates, & the San Francisco Giants" and promised to "be back better than ever" after his suspension.

+San Francisco Giants (2019–present)

+2019–20

 On August 17, 2019, the Giants promoted Webb to the major leagues.
 He made his major-league debut that night versus the Arizona Diamondbacks, allowing one run while striking out seven batters over five innings.
 In 2019 in the minor leagues, with four teams he was 2–4 with a 1.85 ERA in 12 games (10 starts) covering 63 1/3 innings and striking out 69 batters.
 With the Giants in 2019 he was 2–3 with a 5.22 ERA in 8 starts covering 39 2/3 innings and striking out 37 batters.
 In the pandemic-shortened 2020 season, Webb was 3–4 with a 5.47 ERA and 46 strikeouts in 54 1/3 innings, and tied for the NL lead in HBP with 7.